-Market MAC is another type of MAC representation in some commitment letters.
+"Market MAC" is another type of MAC representation in some commitment letters.
 Seen more in economic down-cycles, these clauses allow the lenders to terminate their commitments if there has been a material adverse change in the loan and syndication markets generally.
-Strong borrowers and sponsors have had success negotiating these clauses out of their commitment letters over the last several years as the economy has continued to improve.
+Strong borrowers and sponsors have had success with excluding these clauses in their commitment letters over the last several years as the economy has continued to improve.

-As discussed above, the time between signing the commitment letter, on one hand, and closing the acquisition and funding the loans, on the other, is often a significant period.
+As discussed above, the time between signing the commitment letter, on one hand, and closing the acquisition and funding the loans on the other, is often a lengthy period.
 Lenders whose commitment letters do not have a market MAC, especially those lenders who fully underwrite the commitments, are subject to deteriorating financial markets during the syndication of the commitments and the risk that they will not be able to sell down the commitments to other lenders.
-"Flex" provisions limit this risk and allow for amendments to the terms of the financing without the borrower's consent when necessary to allow the lenders arranging the loan to sell down their commitments.
+"Flex" provisions limit this risk and allow for amendments to certain agreed-upon terms of the financing without the borrower's consent when necessary to allow the lenders arranging the loan to sell down their commitments.

-If during syndication there is no market for the loans at a certain price or with certain terms, the committed lenders are permitted to exercise these flex clauses and increase the pricing (with respect to either interest rate, fees or both) within pre-agreed limits or make other pre-agreed changes to the structure of the loans (such as call protections, shorter maturities, etc.).
+If, during syndication, there is no market for the loans at the price or terms provided in the commitment letter and term sheet, a flex provision will allow the committed lenders to "flex" the pricing terms (by increasing the interest rate, fees or both) within pre-agreed limits or make other pre-agreed changes to the structure of the loans (such as call protections, shorter maturities, etc.).
 While these changes provide some comfort to committed lenders in gradually deteriorating financial markets, they may not be as helpful in a dramatic downturn where there is little to no market for loans on any terms.

-Just after the financial crisis, not surprisingly, flex clauses often became broader in scope and gave lenders greater flexibility to change key terms of a financing.
-The types of provisions that can be subject to flex include interest margin, negative covenant baskets, financial covenant ratios, the allocation of credit between first lien, second lien and high yield bonds and the amount and type of fees.
-As markets continue to improve, sponsors are using their leverage to limit flex provisions, including the financing terms subject to the flex provisions, and to require greater limits on the scope of the changes that can be made without their consent.
+At times of financial and market uncertainty, flex clauses often became broader in scope and gave lenders greater flexibility to change key terms of a financing.
+The types of provisions that can be subject to flex include interest rate margins, negative covenant baskets, financial covenant ratios, the allocation of credit between first lien, second lien and high yield bonds and the amount and type of fees.
+As markets improve, sponsors are using their leverage to limit the breadth of flex provisions, and to require greater limits on the scope of the changes that can be made without their consent.

 Some sponsors have even turned the tables on their lenders and required "reverse flex" arrangements.
-These require the lenders to amend the financing terms under the commitment letters to be more favourable to the borrower if syndication of the loans is so successful that there are more potential lenders than available loans.
+These provisions require the lenders to amend the financing terms under the commitment letters to be more favourable to the borrower if syndication of the loans is "oversubscribed", meaning that there is more demand from potential lenders than available loans.